MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-refactor.md

 # Migrate Amazon Web Services (AWS) web application to Azure Kubernetes Service (AKS)

-This article outlines key considerations for migrating the Yelb application from AWS to AKS.
-Remember that the [Yelb][yelb] application is self-contained and doesn't rely on external services, so you can migrate it from AWS to Azure without making any code changes.
+This article outlines the steps necessary for migrating the Yelb application from AWS EKS to AKS.
+Please note that the [Yelb][yelb] application is self-contained and doesn't rely on external services, so it can be migrated from AWS to Azure without code changes.

 ## Migrating from AWS IAM to Azure RBAC